 Outsourcing is an integral part of the modern tech industry.
-Yet one question remains: How to choose the best place to outsource?
+Yet one question remains: How to choose the best location for outsourcing tech talent?

-We’ve selected 7 emerging outsourcing hotspots that have the potential to compete with the traditional industry leaders based on the tech skills, business environment, digital innovation, and English proficiency.
+We’ve selected 8 emerging outsourcing and IT services destinations that have the potential to compete with the traditional industry leaders, based on their tech skills, business environment, digital innovation, and English proficiency.

-Software development outsourcing is the process of handing the responsibility for programming-related tasks to an external contractor rather than completing them in-house.
-It is a widespread business practice that allows you to cut down on development costs, add expertise to your staff and increase product time-to-market.
+Software development outsourcing is the process of hiring an external contractor for programming-related tasks rather than completing them in-house.
+It is a widespread business practice that allows you to cut down on development costs, add expertise to your staff, and increase product time-to-market.

 Choosing the right outsourcing partner requires strong professional management.
-First, you need to create a clear project outline that will include all relevant infrastructure requirements, tech stack specifications, team composition, not to mention your projected timeframe.
-Only after you know what you are looking for can you start exploring outsourcing destinations to identify the one best corresponding to your business needs.
+First, you need to create a clear project outline that will include all relevant infrastructure requirements, tech stack specifications, and team composition – not to mention your projected timeframe.
+Only after you know what you are looking for can you start exploring outsourcing destinations that best correspond to your business needs.

 Currently, the top 5 outsourcing countries in the world are:

-They boast a seasoned information technology industry, a large talent pool of quality programmers, and a wide range of tech vendors with domain expertise in every conceivable field.
+All five countries boast a seasoned information technology industry, a large talent pool of quality programmers, and a wide range of tech vendors with domain expertise in every conceivable field.
 However, the high demand for outsourcing providers has created a competitive market.
-And if your company is not one of the FAANG group, you will have to allocate a lot of resources to find capable professionals in India or any other country from the top 5.
+On the path to becoming a tech giant, you’ll have to allocate a lot of resources to find capable professionals in India or any other country from the top 5.

 The good news is that the global outsourcing market is not limited to these destinations.
 Many other countries can offer first-rate services, tech competency diversity, and a reasonable quality-to-cost ratio.
-Let’s have a closer look at some of these budding IT outsourcing destinations.
+Let’s have a closer look at some of the top outsourcing destinations in 2023.